 I did a lot later on in the interview process to get noticed; in addition to making a video and preparing a presentation, when my interviewers asked for a writing sample, I wrote a blog post; when they asked about my design experience, I created my projects page and published an infographic.

 But if I had to do it again I would have started as soon as I submitted my initial application.

 There are so many ways to stand out now, especially since you can include a link to anything you want in your resume — a video, a picture, a website, a business plan.
 There’s no reason for you to limit yourself to a couple of scraps of digitized paper.

 Sure, maybe you’ll put some effort in and they won’t like it.
 But that’s still better than being ignored completely.

 I would make sure to put the same kind of rabid dedication into pursuing each one.

 When you have no connections, ‘good enough’ is nowhere close.
 Do what it takes to cut through the noise, and don’t be afraid to put in 100 hours of work or more when applying for a position you really want.
 You’re probably already doing the same for classes and projects you don’t even care about.
 I used to spend that much time preparing for parties, going to parties, and recovering from parties every damn month.

 So be bold.

 Go all out, and I promise you that someone, somewhere, will notice.
 Don’t be lured by the trap of apathy and stories you’ve heard about people who breeze through life without lifting a finger.
-I’ve met a couple of those.
-They’re cool as all hell and I can never quite decide if I want to marry them, fuck them, or kill them.
+If you are one of those people, congrats on winning the lottery, and let’s grab a drink.
+You’re buying.

 But if, like me, you aren’t - and chances are you aren’t - well, I told you what I did.